ktorio/ktor-klip/proposals/0001-dependency-injection.md

         provide<DataSource> { PostgresDataSource("jdbc:postgresql://localhost:5440/test") }
         // With named instance, using resolve() from the provider context provide<DataSource>("mongo") { MongoDataSource(resolve()) }
-        // Using constructor injection
+        // Using constructor injection from a class reference provide<Repository<Message>>(MessageRepository::class)
-        provide<Repository<Message>>(MessageRepository::class)
-        // Alternatively, without the optional interface, and using the context provide {
+        // Using resolution and constructor injection from the provider context provide { RoomRepository(resolve<DataSource>(), create(::RoomAuthorityAdapter)) }
-            create(::RoomRepository)
-        }
     }
 }
 ```